 No one had died.
 The horses and mules had survived.
 The smaller barn had been saved.
 Now all they had to do was to put right everything that the saboteurs had destroyed the night before.

 Saboteurs.
-Wade didn’t doubt for a moment that was what had happened.
+Wade didn’t doubt for a moment that this was what had happened.
 There should have been no open flames in the barn, and the ruined and torn tracks proved it.

 “Andrei?”
 Wade called the young rail worker forward who had seen the riders last night.
 Abe came along with him, limping with exhaustion.

-“His English isn’t so good, boss.
+“His English isn’t so good, Boss.
 But I picked up a bit of Spanish down south,” Abe gratefully accepted the water flask Andrei offered him.

 “Ask him exactly what happened, and what he saw.
 How many, what did they look like, were there any distinguishing features?”
 Wade asked.